LeeroyDing/AudioBooth/PRIVACY.md

 ## Children's Privacy

-AudioBS does not knowingly collect information from children under 13.
+AudioBooth does not knowingly collect information from children under 13.
 The app is designed for general audiences and does not contain age-inappropriate content.

 ## Changes to This Policy